robot-dreams/eop/lemmas.md

      By definition of a bidirectional bifurcate coordinate, whenever right_successor(i) is defined, we have predecessor(right_successor(i)) = i; similarly, whenever left_successor(i) is defined, we have predecessor(left_successor(i)) = i.
 Thus the implications above follow immediately from regularity of predecessor.

-**Lemma 7.A** If v != post and !empty(x) before executing traverse_step(v, x), and if v = v' and x = x' after executing, then x' is a descendent of x.
+**Lemma 7.A** If v != post and !empty(x) before executing traverse_step(v, x), and if v = v' and x = x' after executing, then x' is a descendant of x.
 **Proof.** In the cases where v != post, traverse_step either sets x to its left successor, sets x to its right successor, or doesn't change x.
-In each case, x' is a descendent of x.
+In each case, x' is a descendant of x.

-**Lemma 7.B** If the descendents of x form a tree, x = x0, and v = pre initially, then we will have x = x0, v = post after finitely many calls to traverse_step(v, x).
+**Lemma 7.B** If the descendants of x form a tree, x = x0, and v = pre initially, then we will have x = x0, v = post after finitely many calls to traverse_step(v, x).
 **Proof.** We will proceed by induction on the height h of the tree rooted at x.
 If h = 1, then x has neither a left nor a right successor, so one call will set v = in without changing x, and a second call will set v = post without changing x.
 If h > 1, suppose the claim holds for a tree of height h - 1.

 If x0 has a left successor, then one call will set x to the left successor xl of x0 without changing v.
 By our inductive hypothesis (the tree rooted at xl has height h - 1 because the maximum sequence of successors from xl can be extended to a sequence of successors from x0 with one additional successor), after finitely many more calls, we will have x = xl and v = post.
 Since x0 is the predecessor of xl, an additional call will set v = in and x = x0.
 Otherwise, if x0 does not have a left successor, then one call will set v = in without changing x.
 Either way, x = x0 and v = in after finitely many calls.

 Now x = x0 and v = in; if x0 has a right successor, then one call will set x to the right successor xr of x0 and set v = pre.
 By our inductive hypothesis, (the tree rooted at height xr has a height h - 1), after finitely many more calls, we will have x = xr and v = post.
 Since x0 is the predecessor of xr, an additional call will set x = x0 without changing v.
 Otherwise, if x0 does not have a right successor, then one call will set v = post without changing x.
 Either way, x = x0 and v = post after finitely many calls, and the proof is complete.

-**Lemma 7.C** If the descendents of x0 form a tree, y is a descendent of x0, v = pre, and x = x0 initially, then we will have y == x after finitely many calls to traverse_step(v, x).
+**Lemma 7.C** If the descendants of x0 form a tree, y is a descendant of x0, v = pre, and x = x0 initially, then we will have y == x after finitely many calls to traverse_step(v, x).
 **Proof.** We will proceed by induction on the height h of the tree rooted at x0.
-If h = 1, then x0 is the only element of the tree, so y is a descendent of x0 implies y == x without any calls.
+If h = 1, then x0 is the only element of the tree, so y is a descendant of x0 implies y == x without any calls.
 Suppose h > 1, and the claim holds for a tree of height h - 1.

 If x0 == y then there is nothing to prove, so we can assume x0 != y.

-If x0 has a left successor and y is a descendent of its left successor, one call will set x to the left successor xl of x0, and by our inductive hypothesis, finitely many more calls will set x to y.
+If x0 has a left successor and y is a descendant of its left successor, one call will set x to the left successor xl of x0, and by our inductive hypothesis, finitely many more calls will set x to y.

 If x0 does not have a left successor, then a single call will set v = post, x = x0.
-If x0 does have a left successor xl but y is not a descendent of xl, then by Lemma 7.B, after finitely many more calls we will have v = post, x = xl, and by definition of the procedure, one more call will set v = in, x = x0.
+If x0 does have a left successor xl but y is not a descendant of xl, then by Lemma 7.B, after finitely many more calls we will have v = post, x = xl, and by definition of the procedure, one more call will set v = in, x = x0.
 Either way, v = in and x = x0 after finitely many calls.
-Since y is a descendent of x0 and y is neither x0 nor a descendent of xl, we know that x0 has a right successor xr and that y is a descendent of xr, and by our inductive hypothesis, finitely many more calls will set x to y.
+Since y is a descendant of x0 and y is neither x0 nor a descendant of xl, we know that x0 has a right successor xr and that y is a descendant of xr, and by our inductive hypothesis, finitely many more calls will set x to y.

-**Lemma 7.E** If x = x0 and v = pre initially, then upon repeated calls to traverse_step(v, x), until we have x == x0 && v == post, every intermediate value of x will be a descendent of x0.
+**Lemma 7.E** If x = x0 and v = pre initially, then upon repeated calls to traverse_step(v, x), until we have x == x0 && v == post, every intermediate value of x will be a descendant of x0.

 **Proof.** If x0 has no left or right successor, then one call will set v = in without changing x, and the second call will set v = post without changing x, and the claim holds.
-If x0 has a left successor xl, then one call will set x = xl without changing v; by our inductive hypothesis, subsequent intermediate values of x will be descendents of xl (thus descendents of x0) until x = xl && v == post, and one more call will set x = x0, v = in.
+If x0 has a left successor xl, then one call will set x = xl without changing v; by our inductive hypothesis, subsequent intermediate values of x will be descendants of xl (thus descendants of x0) until x = xl && v == post, and one more call will set x = x0, v = in.
 If x0 has no left successor, then one call will set x = x0, v = in.
-Next, if x0 has a right successor xr, then one call will set x = xr and v = pre; by our inductive hypothesis, subsequent intermediate values of x will be descendents of xr (thus descendents of x0) until x = xr && v == post, and one more call will set x = x0, v = post.
+Next, if x0 has a right successor xr, then one call will set x = xr and v = pre; by our inductive hypothesis, subsequent intermediate values of x will be descendants of xr (thus descendants of x0) until x = xr && v == post, and one more call will set x = x0, v = post.
 If x0 has no right successor, then one call will set x = x0, v = post.

-**Lemma 7.F** If x = x0 and v = pre initially, then upon repeated calls to traverse_step(v, x), the x will take on the value of every descendent of x0 before x == x0 && v == post holds.
+**Lemma 7.F** If x = x0 and v = pre initially, then upon repeated calls to traverse_step(v, x), the x will take on the value of every descendant of x0 before x == x0 && v == post holds.
 **Proof.** If x0 has no left or right successors then there is nothing to prove.
-If x0 has a left successor xl then Lemma 7.E and our inductive hypothesis imply that x will take on the value of every descendent of xl (and only those values) before x == xl && v == post holds, and one more call will set x = x0, v = in.
+If x0 has a left successor xl then Lemma 7.E and our inductive hypothesis imply that x will take on the value of every descendant of xl (and only those values) before x == xl && v == post holds, and one more call will set x = x0, v = in.
 If x0 has no left successor then a single call will set x = x0, v = in.
-Next, if x0 has a right successor xr then Lemma 7.E and our inductive hypothesis imply that x will take on the value of every descendent of xr (and only those values) before x == xr && v == post holds, and one more call will set x = x0, v = post.
+Next, if x0 has a right successor xr then Lemma 7.E and our inductive hypothesis imply that x will take on the value of every descendant of xr (and only those values) before x == xr && v == post holds, and one more call will set x = x0, v = post.
 If x0 has no right successor then a single call will set x = x0, v = post.
-Since the descendents of x0 are precisely x0, the descendents of its left successor (if it exists), and the descendents of its right successor (if it exists), the proof is complete.
+Since the descendants of x0 are precisely x0, the descendants of its left successor (if it exists), and the descendants of its right successor (if it exists), the proof is complete.

-**Lemma 7.G** If the descendents of x0 form a tree and y is a descendent of x0, then reachable(x0, y) will return true.
+**Lemma 7.G** If the descendants of x0 form a tree and y is a descendant of x0, then reachable(x0, y) will return true.
 **Proof** By Lemma 7.C, and the definition of reachable (which ensures that v = pre initially), finitely many calls to traverse_step(v, x) will set x == y.
 By Lemma 7.F, this will occur before x == root && v == post holds.

-**Lemma 7.H** If the descendents of x0 form a tree and y is a descendent of x0, and if x = x0, v = pre initially, then repeated calls to traverse_step(v, x) will set x = y, v = pre before x == y, v == in or x == y, v == post hold.
+**Lemma 7.H** If the descendants of x0 form a tree and y is a descendant of x0, and if x = x0, v = pre initially, then repeated calls to traverse_step(v, x) will set x = y, v = pre before x == y, v == in or x == y, v == post hold.
 **Proof.** Lemma 7.F ensures that repeated calls will indeed set x == y.
 We will proceed by induction on the height of the tree rooted at x0.
 If y == x0 then x == y, v = pre initially, so there is nothing to prove.

 Suppose x0 has a left successor xl.
-If y is a descendent of xl, then the claim follows by our inductive hypothesis.
+If y is a descendant of xl, then the claim follows by our inductive hypothesis.
 Otherwise, by Lemma 7.E, we will have x == xl, v = post before x == y holds, and one more call will set x = x0, v = in.
 If x0 has no left successor, then a single call will set x = x0, v = in.

-We have already considered the cases where y == x0 or y is a descendent of the left successor of x, thus we can assume neither of these cases hold.
-By definition of a descendent, y must be a descendent of the right successor xr of x (which must exist).
+We have already considered the cases where y == x0 or y is a descendant of the left successor of x, thus we can assume neither of these cases hold.
+By definition of a descendant, y must be a descendant of the right successor xr of x (which must exist).
 In every possible case, repeated calls set x = x0, v = in without ever setting x = y.
 One more call will set x = xr and v = in, and the claim follows by our inductive hypothesis.

 **Lemma 7.3** If reachable returns true, v = pre right before the return.
 **Proof.** Suppose reachable returns true.
-Then by Lemma 7.E, and the definition of reachable (in particular, the fact that v == pre holds before any traversal calls), y must be a descendent of x.
+Then by Lemma 7.E, and the definition of reachable (in particular, the fact that v == pre holds before any traversal calls), y must be a descendant of x.
 Furthermore, by Lemma 7.H, reachable will set x = y, v = pre before either of x == y, v == in or x == y, v == post holds.

 **Lemma 7.4** For bidirectional bifurcate coordinates, trees are isomorphic when simultaneous traversals take the same sequence of visits.
 **Proof.** We will show by induction that if simultaneous traversals on two trees of height h take the same sequence of visits, then there exists an isomorphism f between the two trees.
 Two trees of height 1 (consisting of just a root) are always isomorphic, so the base case is trivial.